wso2/docs-ballerina-integrator/en/docs/index.md

 Together, these AI-driven features in Kola for VS Code create a more efficient, accurate, and productive development experience, reducing the learning curve and enabling developers to focus on high-value tasks rather than repetitive or error-prone coding tasks.

-### Low-code integration development
-Kola provides a streamlined, user-friendly environment for building integrations with minimal coding, opening up integration tasks to both experienced developers and those new to coding.
-Here’s how Kola’s low-code capabilities simplify the integration development process:

-- Visual Designer Interface: Kola includes visual tools that let developers create integration workflows by simply dragging and dropping pre-built components.
-This visual builder reduces the need for manual coding, allowing users to connect systems and data sources without extensive syntax knowledge.
-- Pre-Built Connectors and Templates: With an extensive library of connectors and templates, Kola enables users to quickly incorporate common integration patterns and connect to popular systems like databases, cloud services, and enterprise applications.
-This eliminates repetitive setup work and accelerates development.
-- Parameterized Configurations: Kola’s low-code environment supports easy configuration of workflows using parameters, making it possible to adjust integrations without coding.
-This flexibility simplifies the process of tailoring integrations to specific use cases while maintaining consistency.
-- AI-Powered Recommendations for Components: Kola leverages AI to suggest components, mappings, and configurations based on the current workflow context.
-This feature helps guide developers through building integrations efficiently, even if they’re not deeply familiar with the underlying code.
-- Testing and Deployment Automation: The low-code environment integrates testing and deployment tools that enable users to validate integrations quickly and push them to production with minimal manual intervention.
-Automated testing helps ensure that workflows function as intended, while deployment tools streamline the release process.
-- Collaboration-Friendly Design: Low-code tools in Kola for VS Code promote collaboration between developers and business teams by allowing users with different technical backgrounds to contribute to integration projects.
-This inclusive approach helps bridge the gap between technical and non-technical team members.
-By offering these low-code features, Kola for VS Code makes integration development accessible, faster, and more flexible.
-It enables teams to focus on delivering value through integration rather than getting bogged down in complex coding tasks, ultimately accelerating digital transformation efforts.

-- Visual design: Kola for VS Code provides a visual design experience that simplifies integration development.

 ### Leverage the Power of Ballerina
 Kola to take advantage of a language purpose-built for integration development, allowing developers to handle cloud-native, API-driven integrations with simplicity and efficiency.
 [Ballerina](https://ballerina.io), the foundation of Kola, empowers developers with: